-&lt;sup>1 A notable exception is the privately published 19th Century Petroleum Technology in North America, by Emory Kemp and Michael Caplinger, 2007).
+1 A notable exception is 19th Century Petroleum Technology in North America, by Emory Kemp and Michael Caplinger, 2007), privately published and downloadable from the TICCIH website.

-&lt;sup>2The authors cite Arnold Daum and Harold Francis Williamson's The American Petroleum Industry (1959-63), Daniel Yergin's best-selling The Prize: The Epic Quest for Oil, Money, and Power (1991), and Roger M Olien and Diana Davids Olien's Oil and Ideology: The Cultural Creation of the American Petroleum Industry (2000).
+2The authors cite Arnold Daum and Harold Francis Williamson's The American Petroleum Industry (1959-63), Daniel Yergin's best-selling The Prize: The Epic Quest for Oil, Money, and Power (1991), and Roger M Olien and Diana Davids Olien's Oil and Ideology: The Cultural Creation of the American Petroleum Industry (2000).